-Your Monthly Income.
+4. Your Monthly Income.
 As an entrepreneur, Ames had an income of her own at the time of her divorce.
 But many women are in a very different position.
 They may have left their careers to have children, and either haven’t worked for a while or have a lower income than their spouse because of their years out of the workforce.
 Your advisor, working closely with your attorney and accountant, can help you calculate how much income you’ll require going forward, so you can receive the spousal support you need.
 As you do, advises Ames, “Make sure you adequately plan for health-care issues.”
 You’ll want to be sure that any settlement takes into account the potential for rising medical costs, especially as you age.

-“Divorce can be an emotionally and financially difficult time,’ says Stirrat.
-“But you can come out the other side feeling stronger and less worried, with greater hope, stability, and freedom.”
+“Divorce can be an emotionally and financially difficult time,” Stirrat says.
+“But you can come out the other side feeling stronger and less worried, with greater hope, stability and freedom.

 Connect with an advisor and start a conversation about your goals.

 Case studies are intended to illustrate brokerage and banking products and services available at Merrill.
 You should not consider these as an endorsement of Merrill as an investment advisor or as a testimonial about a client's experiences with us as an investment advisor.
 Case studies do not necessarily represent the experiences of other clients, nor do they indicate future performance.
 Investment results may vary.
 The investment strategies discussed are not appropriate for every investor.